Jean-Dv/collaborative-activity/README.md

 ### From VSCode

-1. Clone the repository
+1. Clone the repositoryEnter a correct value
 2. Open the project in VSCode
 3. Open the `src` folder
-4. Open the `Main.java` file
+4. Open the `src/application/Menu.java` file
 5. Click on the `Run` button on the top right corner of the editor

 ### Or from the terminal